annotatedtmg/annotatedtmg/tmg/index.md

 "It's cool as fuck...
 However ...
 [Venetian blinds](philyra.html#fn:venetian)?
 Are they a mystery to people?"
 : --- an anonymous English fan who may have a song written about him

-"I have no particular conclusion to give in a rambling piece aboutjnothingness, save for my gratitude to God, the Mountain Goats, and \[the author of the Annotated Mountain Goats\], and my hope that all our beings and becomings will find themselves freed from their bonds on some glorious day."
+"I have no particular conclusion to give in a rambling piece about nothingness, save for my gratitude to God, the Mountain Goats, and \[the author of the Annotated Mountain Goats\], and my hope that all our beings and becomings will find themselves freed from their bonds on some glorious day."
 : --- Alyssa Kai, [lyskoi](http://lyskoi.net) and [Ramshackle
 Glory](https://ramshackleglory.bandcamp.com/)